Jacqueline B. Vo, Ph.D., R.N., M.P.H.

 To understand better the risk factors associated with subsequent malignancies, Dr. Vo has an interest in studying the intersection of ionizing radiation treatment, chemotherapy, and comorbidities including cardiovascular disease on the risk of second cancers, such as thoracic soft tissues sarcomas, among cancer survivors.
 The results of her studies can better inform clinical decision-making on treatment risks and benefits and improve the quality of life of cancer survivors.

-Health Inequities Among Minoritized Cancer Survivors
+Health Differences Among Cancer Survivors

 Current Fellows & Former Fellows